eeemo-hoge/Aboutme/README.md

 5. To make my own website.

 ~ Suppliment ~
-I do blender as so, I might not active that much on github.UWU.
+I do blender as so, I might not active that much on github.